The Future Outlook of Information Systems in Business

 So what do all these examples mean to you?
 As you read, keep in mind that the terms information systems and information technologies are used interchangeably.
 Information systems are broader in scope than information technologies, but the two overlap in many areas.
 Both are used to help organizations be more competitive and to improve their overall efficiency and effectiveness.
 Information technologies offer many advantages for improving decision making but involve some challenges, too, such as security and privacy issues.

 Predictions for the information systems by examining various factors related to their design, implementation and usage in business

 - Hardware and software costs will continue to decline, so processing information will be less expensive.
 These cost savings should make information systems affordable for any organization, regardless of its size and financial status.

 - Artificial intelligence and related technologies will continue to improve and expand, which will have an impact on information systems.
 For example, further development in natural language processing should make information systems easier to use.
 Also, robots will play a major role in the workforce of the future.
-According to Gartner, by 2025, one in three jobs will be taken by software or robots.
+According to Gartner, by 2025, software or robots will be in charge of one out of three jobs.

 - The computer literacy of typical information system users will improve, as computer basics are taught more in elementary schools.

 - Networking technology will improve, so connecting computers will be easier and sending information from one location to another will be faster.
 Compatibility issues between networks will become more manageable, and integrating voice, data, and images on the same transmission medium will improve communication quality and information delivery.